 The Ph.D.
 School Head is appointed by the Academic Council.
-Members of the Ph.D. committee are recommended by the institute head.
-The institute head will appoint the chairperson.
-The Academic Council will establish the number of members in the Ph.D. committee with regard to the scientific personnel in the institute's research fields, and Ph.D. students will be represented.
-The Ph.D. committees will be appointed for a period of 2 years.
+The institute head will appoint the chairperson of the Ph.D. committees.
+For the two institutes sharing a committee, the head is appointed in cooperation between the two heads.
+The institute head(s), together with the appointed chairperson, appoints the rest of the committee, after which the entire committee must be approved by the Academic Council.
 Ph.D. committee and the Ph.D.
 Council rules of procedure will be approved in the Academic Council.

-Organisation diagram for the Ph.D.
+Organization diagram for the Ph.D.
 School: